Code-Institute-Submissions/justus-ai-swenglish/README.md

 This format is similar to the love maths format because i could see the benefit of having all the features in one page.
  :the direct feed back is rewarding for te kids .This is especially attractive to children who would appreciate direct feedback asit is in many games .
 The game  is divided  into three different levels.
+##JAVASCRIPT
+1. The purpose of javascript in this game is to be able to make the game to connect to the different levels of the game.
 ** beginner **
 :five questions chosen randomly from fifteen questions on total .
 1. hi ....hej